spevenexe/ACM-Research-coding-challenge-22F/README.md

 # 13 :	 MinMPG               	 0.0000
 ```

-According to my solution, none of these variables seem to correlate with price.
+According to my solution, none of these variables seem to correlate significantly with price.